alpinebuster/meshlib/source/MRJavaScript/README.md

 # JS/TS Bindings

+## TODOs

+- V2: In version 2, use functions to generate emscripten binding code to reduce redundancy
+- V3: In version 3, use clang's ast api to parse C++ source code then generate emscripten binding code

 ## NOTEs
 In the C++ standard library you’ll encounter several “pointer” types, each with different ownership and lifetime semantics: